Diverse Picture Books about Mothers

 It's a No-Money Day by Kate Milner

-With no money or food in the cupboard, a mother is forced to visit a food bank.
-Told from her child's perspective we see the shame of the mother but the joy the daughter gets from the kindness of others.
+Without money or food in the cupboard, a mother is forced to visit a food bank.
+Told from her child's perspective, we see the shame of the mother but the joy the daughter gets from the kindness of others.

 The Journey by Francesca Sanna